Prestructure/DCBlockchainHackathon/ReadMe.markdown

 While third parties are not able to see the requests, the MC/DC system does allow for Patients and Providers to access an audit trail of their authorization requests and the respective responses.

 ### AuthClient & API
 A service needs to handle the generation of requests to take action on Patient medical data, whether to send, receive, delete, store, copy the protected information.
-Our aim is to provide an open API that allows any EMR system or Provider system to easily confirm the actions they take through the MC/DC system.
-By engaging the Patient's policies in a secure way, they mitigate many risks relating to unauthorized release of PHI.
+Our aim is to provide an open API that allows any EMR system or Provider to easily confirm the actions they plan to take through the MC/DC system.
+By engaging the Patient's policies in a secure way, Providers mitigate many risks relating to unauthorized release of PHI.

 Sample MetaData: